Glossary of Environmental Terms

 TCFD

-Task Force on Climate-related Financial Disclosures (TCFD) An international project that requires companies to disclose the financial risks of climate change with the participation of the Financial Stability Board (FSB), a group of central bank governors from around the world.
-It requires companies to provide information that investors and financial institutions can use to make decisions, and requires companies to conduct “scenario analyses” of the potential impact of climate change on their future operations.
+TCFD: Task Force on Climate-related Financial Disclosures.
+An international project that calls on companies to disclose the financial risks of climate change with the participation of the Financial Stability Board (FSB), a group of central bank governors from around the world.
+Companies are requested to provide information that investors and financial institutions can use to make decisions and to conduct “scenario analyses” of the potential impacts of climate change on their future operations.

 Carbon neutrality

-The 2050 Carbon Neutral initiative showcased by the government is an application of the carbon neutral concept to policy.
+The 2050 Carbon Neutral initiative showcased by the Japanese government is an application of the carbon neutral concept to policy.
 According to the declaration, the aim is to zero out overall greenhouse gas emissions by 2050, resulting in carbon neutrality by that year and the realization of a decarbonized society.
-To zero out overall means that the total of emitted volume minus volumes absorbed and eliminated is to be brought to zero.
+To zero out overall means that the total emitted volume minus the absorbed and eliminated volume is to be brought to zero.

 Scope 3

-Whereas Scope 1 concerns direct emissions due to combustion of fuel etc. and Scope 2 concerns indirect emissions from consumption of purchased electricity or heat, Scope 3 concerns other indirect emissions, both upstream and downstream, of the supply chain of the reporting entity.
+Whereas Scope 1 concerns direct emissions from combustion of fuel and so on and Scope 2 concerns indirect emissions from consumption of purchased electricity or heat, Scope 3 is an indication of other indirect emissions, both upstream and downstream, of the supply chain of the reporting entity.
 The international guidelines of the Greenhouse Gas (GHG) Protocol break down Scope 3 into 15 categories.

 Soot and dust